 Combatants for Peace has a vision for a strong, significant, influential binational community that exemplifies viable cooperation.
 Through joint nonviolence in the present, they lay the foundations for a nonviolent future.

 Adults-only Dinner 6:00 pm | Service 7:30 pm

 with Rabbi Lee Bycel

 Rabbi Bycel has many accomplishments both in the U.S. and internationally.
 In 2014, he was appointed by President Obama to the United States Holocaust Memorial Museum Council.
 He has been a senior moderator of leadership seminars at the Aspen Institute for more than 15 years and has served as president of the County of Los Angeles Commission on Human Relations.

 He also served as executive director of the Robert Redford Center and has worked to improve conditions in the Darfur region of Sudan.
 He’s received the National Conference of Community and Justice Humanitarian Award and is currently adjunct professor of Jewish Studies and Social Justice at the University of San Francisco.

 Adult Shabbat Dinner at 6:00 pm. $20 per person.
 RSVP to Molly at [email protected] by November 11.

 Interfaith Shabbat with the Islamic Center of North Marin and Mill Valley

 Last year Rodef Sholom hosted the Islamic Centers of North Marin and Mill Valley for a wonderful service of sharing stories and getting to know our neighbors’ faith.
 Since then we have joined in each other’s homes for conversations and learning.
-Imam Fasih serves as Imam for the Islamic Center of North Marin community.
-He is an active member of the Marin Interfaith Council and travels extensively as a visiting scholar to Muslim communities throughout the United States.
+Join us for an evening of interfaith worship, learning and community.

 Potluck dinner to follow.
 Please bring a vegetarian dish for approximately eight to share.